These are some of the techniques that Carol uses to create her beautiful art.

 The print on paper is a mirror image of the drawing on the plate.
 The plate is now ready for the Aquatint Technique Carol uses to attain various tones of grey.

 After the acid resistant ground dries, the etching plate is immersed in acid as before.
 Areas that are blocked out with the acid resistant liquid will not be etched and acid bites around each tiny grain of rosin on the exposed copper.
 The deeper the bite, the more ink is held in the plate and the darker the tones will be in the print.
-Blocking out and etching are repeated about 10 times to attain various shades of gray.
+The blocking out and etching steps are repeated many times to attain various shades of gray.

 The plate now etched with line drawing and aquatint, is cleaned, inked, wiped and printed on the etching press as before.